hbo/openldap-mdb-deref-problem/README_patches.md

 release, if ever.
 On the other hand, this can be made optional at compile time, which would give distribution maintainers the opportunity to switch the feature off.

+### OpenLDAP tests

+The patched slapd passses all tests in the tests directory ( ```make mdb``` ) except for test066-autoca; this fails with an unpatched slapd as well, though.

+### Longterm tests

+This is still to do.

+Plans are to derive test-cases from log files and to do regression testing between a patched back-mdb and a back-hdb configuration.